He was a security guard at a hospital. Now, he’s there as a medical student.

 Ledet initially thought he would become a social worker, like the ones who had helped his family when he was a child.
 But one day, his chemistry professor told him that based on his performance in class, he should major in biology or chemistry.
 Ledet took on both sciences as a double major.
 That same year, he started the security-guard job to help support his family — which included a new baby, Maleah.

-Ledet didn’t have his sights on becoming a doctor then, and certainly did not view the hospital job as a back-door way into the medical field.
+Ledet didn’t have his sights on becoming a doctor then, and certainly did not view the hospital job as a backdoor way into the medical field.
 He said he simply needed a job to pay the mortgage.

 This family grew up picking cotton.
 Decades later, they returned to the place they sharecropped — as homeowners.